 Many herbal medicines contain laxatives.
 These are unregulated.
 The dose of any contained drug is often unknown.
 Some can cause diarrhea.
 They are best avoided.

-There are newer prescription medications that have been shown to be effective in treating chronic constipation in multi-center, high quality clinical trials.
+There are prescription medications that have been shown to be effective in treating chronic constipation in multi-center, high quality clinical trials.
 These US Food and Drug Administration (FDA) approved drugs currently include, lubiprostone (Amitiza), linaclotide (Linzess), and plecanatide (Trulance).

 When Treatment Isn’t Working